podhmo/prestring/README.rst

 limitation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-prestring.python does not support all python grammer (e.g. async definition is not supported, yet).
-If you want to prestring's expression as first step, prestring.text can help you, maybe.
+prestring.python does not support all python grammers (e.g. async definition is not supported, yet).
+If you want to prestring's expression as first step, prestring.text is probably useful.

 .. code-block:: console